You can now add and configure table visualizations in your Stories!

 Change column widths

 Table columns will automatically have a default width.
 The default width applies to new tables and tables where you haven’t adjusted any column widths at all.
-The columns will fill the space, with a minimum and maximum width, until they reach a minimum width and then scroll.

-To adjust the width of your table’s column, you can easily click and drag the column in the Table Preview.
+To adjust the width of your table’s columns, you can easily click and drag the separator between columns in the Table Preview.
+The columns will fill the space with the minimum or maximum width selected, and the horizontal scroll below the table will adjust to match the full width of all columns.

 Add hierarchies